-Property, plant and equipment - Purchased property, plant and equipment is recorded at historical cost, and acquired property, plant and equipment is recorded at fair value on the date of acquisition.
+Property, plant and equipment - Purchased property, plant and equipment is recorded at historical cost, and property, plant and equipment acquired in a business combination is recorded at fair value on the date of acquisition.
 Property, plant and equipment is depreciated using straight-line methods over the estimated useful lives, which range from 20 to 55 years for buildings and 3 to 10 years for machinery and equipment.
 The estimated lives of leasehold improvements range from 3 to 5 years, and are amortized over the shorter of the remaining lease term or their estimated useful lives.